isomerpages/sid-comms/README.md

 This is the official SID website.
 Please note that any online platforms, including social media platforms, that claim to represent SID are fake.

-///if there are any reports of hoax calls
+///if there are any reports of hoax calls:

 Any calls using automated voice messages claiming to be from SID are hoaxes.

+For any queries, please write in to XXX@gov.sg